Ask any head of support what slows their team down most, and you’ll hear some version of the same answer.

 What is automatic ticket routing based on product expertise?

-Automatic ticket routing based on product expertise is a helpdesk workflow where incoming support tickets are assigned to agents who have specific knowledge of the product, category, or topic the customer is asking about.
+It’s a helpdesk workflow where incoming tickets get assigned to agents with specific knowledge of the product, category, or topic the customer is asking about.
 The system evaluates ticket content, attached product data, or defined conditions, then matches the ticket to a qualified agent or team.
-This differs from general assignment methods (like round-robin) because it factors in what the ticket is about, not just who is available.
+Different from general assignment methods (like round-robin) because it factors in what the ticket is about, not just who’s available.

 How does product-based routing differ from skill-based routing?

-The two concepts overlap but are not identical.
+Overlapping but not identical.
 Skill-based routing maps broad competencies (language, technical level, product line) to agents and matches them against ticket attributes.
 Product-based routing is more specific: it uses actual product data (title, SKU, category) from the order or catalog to determine assignment.
-In practice, the most effective setups combine both.
-For example, eDesk lets you route based on product title and customer language simultaneously, ensuring the ticket reaches an agent who knows the product and speaks the customer’s language.
+The most effective setups combine both. eDesk, for instance, lets you route based on product title and customer language simultaneously, making sure the ticket reaches an agent who knows the product AND speaks the customer’s language.

 Do I need AI for product-based ticket routing?

 Not necessarily.
 Rule-based routing (if product title contains X, assign to Agent Y) is highly effective for teams with clearly defined product categories.
 AI adds value at scale: when ticket volumes are high, queries are unpredictable, or you want the system to learn and improve over time.
-According to HubSpot’s research, 75% of CRM leaders say AI has directly reduced their response times, which suggests that AI-assisted routing delivers meaningful speed improvements for most teams.
+HubSpot research indicates AI has directly reduced response times for most teams that have adopted it, which suggests AI-assisted routing delivers meaningful speed improvements in most environments.

 Can automatic routing work across multiple marketplaces?

 Yes, but only if your helpdesk integrates natively with those marketplaces.
-Platforms like eDesk connect directly with Amazon, eBay, Walmart, Shopify, and hundreds of other channels, pulling in the product and order data needed to power routing rules.
+Platforms like eDesk connect directly with Amazon, eBay, Walmart, Shopify, and hundreds of other channels, pulling in the product and order data that powers routing rules.
 General-purpose helpdesks typically require third-party plugins, custom API work, or manual tagging to achieve the same result, which introduces delay and the risk of misrouted tickets.

 How long does it take to set up product-based routing?

-With an eCommerce-native platform like eDesk, you can create message rules in minutes using a visual, if/then interface.
+With an eCommerce-native platform like eDesk, you can create message rules in minutes using a visual if/then interface.
 More complex setups involving AI classification layered on top of multi-condition rules may take a few hours to configure and test.
-For general-purpose helpdesks, initial setup may take longer because you need to first configure custom fields, connect eCommerce data sources, and build the routing logic from scratch.
+For general-purpose helpdesks, initial setup takes longer because you first need to configure custom fields, connect eCommerce data sources, and build the routing logic from scratch.
 Most teams see measurable improvements in routing accuracy and resolution time within the first week.

 Will automatic routing replace my support agents?

 No. Automatic routing is an assignment mechanism, not a resolution mechanism.
-It ensures each agent receives the tickets they are best equipped to handle, which reduces wasted time on reassignments, eliminates context-switching, and lets agents focus on delivering expert-level support.
+It makes sure each agent receives the tickets they’re best equipped to handle, which reduces wasted time on reassignments, eliminates context-switching, and lets agents focus on delivering expert-level support.
 The agents are still doing the work.
-Routing just makes sure they are doing the right work.
+Routing just makes sure they’re doing the right work.